Author: David Levithan, Nina LaCour

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-You Know Me Well by Nina LaCour and David Levithan is a fast-paced, whirlwind of a novel that has so much potential for greatness.
+You Know Me Well by Nina LaCour and David Levithan is a fast-paced, whirlwind of a book that has so much potential for greatness.
 The plot is very unique and really keeps readers on their toes.
 However, the alternating perspectives were very hard to follow and the characters were not as developed as I would have liked.

 If you like books that spin you around and spit you out at the end, You Know Me Well might be just the book for you.
 The story never stopss moving and its quick storyline actually had me setting this one down just so that I could digest the events in the book.
 The story takes place over the course of a few days and really encompasses quite a few details.
 Sometimes I was actually wondering if some of the events were very realistic for a contemporary novel.
 For instance, is it easy for 17 year olds to enter a bar in San Fransisco?
 It certainly isn’t where I am from and I had a hard time with the start of the novel due to this.
 There are some other things that take place as well that had me questioning their possibility, but to avoid spoiling the book, I will leave it at that.